How to get around ESPN blackout in 2023

 Bypass ESPN blackout: | Yes |

 NordVPN is the best VPN to get around ESPN blackout.
-It offers nearly two thousand speedy US servers in 16 locations optimized for HD streaming.
+It offers 1970+ speedy US servers in 16 locations optimized for HD streaming.
 In addition, it has a proven track record of bypassing streaming restrictions with various platforms, like Netflix, Hulu, HBO Max, and others.

-All servers have a default SmartPlay feature that ensures NordVPN bypasses even the toughest geographical restrictions.
-The NordLynx tunneling protocol provides excellent connection speeds; based on our testing, NordVPN retains around 90% of the initial speed, so you get to enjoy a lag-free streaming experience.
+All NordVPN servers have a default SmartPlay feature that ensures NordVPN bypasses even the toughest geographical restrictions.
+The NordLynx tunneling protocol provides excellent connection speeds; based on our NordVPN testing, the VPN retains around 90% of the initial speed, so you get to enjoy a lag-free streaming experience.

-Furthermore, you can stream the games on six devices simultaneously on your preferred platform.
+Furthermore, you can stream the games on 10 devices simultaneously on your preferred platform.

-NordVPN costs only $2.99/month and offers a 30-day money-back guarantee.
-Mobile users can also use a 7-day free trial.
+NordVPN costs only $3.39/month and offers a 30-day money-back guarantee.
+Android users can also get use a 7-day free trial, which can later be used on all compatible devices.

 2. Surfshark – budget-friendly ESPN+ streaming VPN with unlimited connections